Leaky Gut Syndrome: What Science Says About Intestinal Permeability

 The intestinal barrier is not meant to be completely sealed.
 Controlled permeability is essential for nutrient absorption and immune surveillance.

-• Permeability = normal physiology
+• Permeability is normal physiology

-• Leaky gut = loss of regulation
+• Leaky gut is a loss of regulation

 What Contributes to Increased Intestinal Permeability?